 How To Write Serialised FictionNon-Fiction

 Love writing but find it hard to finish projects?
 Looking for a new approach to telling stories?
 Embracing serialisation can help you be more productive and get more readers.
-In this on-going guide I'll be sharing what I learned while writing A Day...
+In this guide I share what I've learned while writing A Day of Faces, my s...